Who are the best Ruby on Rails experts on the Web? Who to follow? Where to find them? We did that research, so you don’t have to!

 Mike Perham is an independent open source software developer based in Portland.
 For Ruby-related content, you can visit his Ruby on Rails blog or follow his Twitter profile.
 If you work for a Ruby on Rails development agency, you’ll surely find some interesting content there.

 Not a blog, but still worth mentioning.
 Awesome Ruby is a top-notch collection of awesome Ruby gems, tools, frameworks and software.
-Their weekly newsletter is definitely worth subscribing to – apart from useful gems it consists of news, tutorials and other valuable content.
+Their weekly newsletter is definitely worth subscribing to – apart from useful gems, it consists of news, tutorials and other valuable content.
 This one should be on the must-read list of every self-respecting Ruby on Rails development company.

 Brandon Hilkert is a developer and bootstrapper with a goal of inspiring people to improve their products and applications.
-He is also an author of a book about building Ruby gems and the free email course on this topic.
+He is also an author of a book about building Ruby gems and a free email course on this topic.

 Fabio Akita is a New Tech, Ruby and Agile specialist from Brazil, where he organizes RubyConf Brazil.
-Apart from running his blog, Akita is one of the most active Quora users within Ruby on Rails category with over 250 questions answered.
+Apart from running his blog, Akita is one of the most active Quora users within Ruby on Rails category, with over 250 questions answered.
 You can check out his profile here.

 You can benefit from Bernhard’s Ruby expertise only if you are on Quora.
 This Germany-based coder and mathematician holds the honorable first place in the number of questions answered in the Ruby on Rails category.
 Amazing work, Bernhard!
 We really appreciate it!

 Did you enjoy the read?
 Or maybe you know some other amazing Ruby on Rails experts who we didn’t mention?
 Tell us about them, we’d be happy to expand the list!
+And if you are looking for more information on Ruby on Rails Development, check out our Ruby on Rails Development Guide.

 Ideamotive is a web development agency with a great team of Ruby on Rails experts ready for the next challenge.
 We build web applications suitable for your needs.
 Our main goal is to help you grow and scale up your business.
 Looking for web app development services?
 Drop us a line!